mhavey/marklogic/uml2es/examples/hr/README.md

 #### 1. Create DHF Entities
 First, ask the toolkit to create the basic plugins (without any flows).
 It will infer which classes in the model should be plugins.

-gradle -PenvironmentName=local -i umlCreateEntities -PmodelName=DHFEmployeeSample -PentitySelect=infer
+gradle -PenvironmentName=local -i uCreateDHFEntities -PmodelName=DHFEmployeeSample -PentitySelect=infer

 Confirm:
 TODO